-Women who know their value don’t need others to validate them nor do they need permission to exit situations, circumstances, and relationships in which they are devalued.
+Women who know their value don’t need anyone else to validate them.
+Nor do they need permission to exit situations, circumstances, and relationships in which they are devalued.

 How to get him to commit to a serious relationship – RULE #2: Are YOU committed?
 Check yourself.

-The main reason that anything ever went/goes wrong in my life is due to a LACK of commitment (to the truth, to myself to the other person, to reality, my goals, my health etc.), and an ABUNDANCE of commitment to my fears, insecurities, anger and to the “I am not enough/I’m not worth it” belief system which we ALL feel at one point or another.
+The main reason that anything ever went/goes wrong in my life is due to a lack of constructive commitment (to the truth, to myself, to the other person, to reality, my goals, my health, etc.), and an abundance of destructive commitment (to my fears, insecurities, shame, and to the “I am not enough/I’m not worth it” belief system which we ALL feel at one point or another).

-You can’t be committed to creating conditions that make someone wanting to commit to you impossible and then tie your value to a reluctant f*cktard committing to you.
+You can’t be committed to creating conditions that make someone wanting to commit to you impossible and then, tie your value to a reluctant and immature man committing to you.

-Men who are looking for a serious relationship ultimately commit to women who are able to commit to themselves – their lives, their health, business, evolution, etc., because they value all of those things.
-It’s a turn on.
+Men who are looking for a serious relationship ultimately commit to women who are able to commit to themselves – their lives, their health, business, evolution, etc. It’s a major turn on.

 How to get him to commit to a serious relationship – RULE #3: Know why most people can’t commit (including yourself).